-- Upper Credit Conservation Area – Brook trout only water with a nice trail for dog walkers and hikers.
+- Upper Credit Conservation Area – Brook trout-only water with a nice trail for dog walkers and hikers.
 You can go up or down river at this spot.
 Some of it is heavily wooded.

 There is very little accessible water and good fishing between Orangeville and the Upper Credit Conservation area and in my opinion as a river guide that lives 5 minutes from this area, it’s not worth even trying.

 Fishing The Credit River